 - Flies – Flies, one of the filthiest pests, can carry and transit diseases as they move from one rotting, pathogen-laden surface to the next.
 These pests are fast-moving and can fly under the radar if you don’t act quickly to stop them at your facility.

 Despite your best efforts, you can’t keep every pest out of your facility forever.
 But with a little due diligence and pest control knowledge, you’ll be on your way to being pest-free.
-To learn more about the pests that could pose the biggest threats to your supply chain and other helpful tips to keep you prepared during any leg of the supply chain, download our Guide to Supply Chain Pest Management.
+To learn more about the pests that could pose the biggest threats to your supply chain and other helpful tips to keep you prepared during any leg of the supply chain, download Your Guide to Supply Chain Pest Management for Non-Food Manufacturing.

 Want more?
 You might also like: